Syrian Army: 1919–1945

-Allied forces are escorted by Circassian cavalry of the Troupes spéciales (1941).
+Allied forces escorted by Circassian cavalry of the Special Troops of the Levant (1941).

-In 1919, the French formed the Troupes spéciales du Levant as part of the Army of the Levant in the French Mandate for Syria and the Lebanon.
+In 1919, the French formed the Special Troops of the Levant (Troupes spéciales du Levant) as part of the Army of the Levant in the French Mandate for Syria and the Lebanon.
 The former with 8,000 men later grew into both the Syrian and Lebanese armies.
 This force was used primarily as auxiliaries in support of French troops, and senior officer posts were held by Frenchmen, although Syrians were allowed to hold commissions below the rank of major.
-The Syrian officer corps of the Troupes spéciales du Levant mainly consisted of former officers of the Ottoman Army and members of Syria's ethnic and religious minorities.
+The Syrian officer corps of the Special Troops mainly consisted of former officers of the Ottoman Army and members of Syria's ethnic and religious minorities.
 By 1927, more than 35% of Syrian soldiers came from the auxiliary troops; they were traditionally Kurdish, Druze or Circassian.
-After the repression of the Great Syrian Revolt by General Maurice Gamelin, commander of the Troupes du Levant, they were strengthened and became the main forces of the French apparatus.
+After the repression of the Great Syrian Revolt by General Maurice Gamelin, commander of the Special Troops, they were strengthened and became the main forces of the French apparatus.

 In 1927, the force was augmented by North African infantry (tirailleurs) and cavalry (spahis), French Foreign Legion, Troupes de marine infantry and artillery units (both French and Senegalese).
 The whole force constituted the Army of the Levant.